Last updated on October 30, 2023

 The tortiglioni we prepare on this page with Carbonara sauce

-Carbonara sauce is one of the most famous Italian sauces.
+Carbonara is one of the most famous Italian sauces.
 It is usually prepared together with spaghetti, with the typical dish Spaghetti alla Carbonara.

 This typical sauce from the regions of central Italy is also very popular with short pasta: rigatoni, or tortiglioni that we use in our recipe.